 Councillor Aled Davies, Cabinet Member for Countryside Services said: "Our over-riding aim is to ensure that commercial canoe operators, individuals, canoe clubs and fisherman are able to enjoy the river all year round and respect each other's needs and rights.
 There is no confirmed public right of navigation on this section of the river and launching from the common is not a legal right.
 The Council can allow launching, as the landowner, but we do need to consider the impacts of doing that - both positive and negative - as our decision to allow launching can be challenged.

-"Since 2016, a voluntary Code of Conduct has been in place to help sustain the local canoeing and fishing economy and the Council has allowed launching, as the landowner, but we do recognise the need to consider the impacts of doing this - both positive and negative - and we feel a management scheme is the next step.
+"Since 2016, a voluntary Code of Conduct has been in place to help sustain the local canoeing and fishing economy and the Council has allowed launching, as the landowner, but we do recognise the need to consider the impacts of doing this - both positive and negative.
+We feel a management scheme is the next step.
 I'd invite anyone with an interest to complete our survey by the closing date."

 In the options commercial activity is considered to be that taking place for 'hire or reward', so this does not include individuals with their own canoes, canoe clubs or non-profit-making groups or organisations.